 An Ophthalmologist is a medical doctor who specializes in eye and vision care.
-They are trained to diagnose and treat eyes diseases and provide eye exams, prescribe corrective lenses when required, perform surgery and prescribe and administer medication.
+He/she is trained to diagnose and treat eyes diseases and provide eye exams, prescribe corrective lenses when required, perform surgery, and prescribe and administer medication.
 Ophthalmologists are regulated by a College of Physicians and Surgeons in their respective provinces.

 If you’re under 20 or over 65 and have a current Ontario Health Insurance card, your eye exam is covered yearly by this insurance.
 As these are the years that can have the most changes in sight, it’s highly recommended that you have this yearly exam.
 For ages 20-64, you’ll need to pay for your eye exam, which your benefit plan may cover.
 Most people in this age range have their eyes tested every two years.
 We also direct bill to most health care plans.

 Should you experience any problems with your eyes at any time, don’t wait, but rather call us to see if investigation is required, and we can direct you to the appropriate person for help.
-For any emergency, please go directly to the hospital.
+For any emergency, please visit us or call to make an appointment.